Shifting the power:

 Do participants trust you?
 Are they on board with the aims of the project?
 Do they believe that speaking out will result in meaningful change?

 It can be hard for individuals to believe that sharing their experiences will result in meaningful change.
 Social marginalisation or a breakdown in trust in institutions can lead to a well-founded fear that sharing a story may create further isolation, criticism or disrespect.
-Extractive journalism can give rise to stereotypes or single stories that cause deep damage.
 Communities may not trust media or institutions who have, in the past, distorted their words in order to sensationalise.

-It is possible that, even with the best intentions, a potential collaboration may be viewed with suspicion by a participant with previous experience of being poorly treated or misrepresented.
 Ensuring they feel invited in at the very early stages of planning and design may help to ease concerns.
-We have also found that interesting new ideas will emerge if communities are invited in to the scoping and co-design stage.
+We have also found that interesting new ideas will emerge if communities are invited into the scoping and co-design stage.
 A sense of ownership or genuine engagement helps build trust.

 Do participants have the skills, access and resources required to report on a story safely, securely and accurately?

-Very few people have the opportunity to go through professional journalism training and fewer still will go on to have access to quality production tools or be given a platform for their work.
-Introducing the concepts of newsgathering and storytelling to communities can be a real pleasure as many of the skills required are already innate in social interaction: inquiring after friends and family, witnessing exchanges and events, hearing about the latest issues from community leaders, questioning local politicians or service providers over decisions and actions.
-Many of those participating will already have had to be their own advocates and rise up against prejudice or a lack of justice.
+Very few people have the opportunity to go through professional journalism training and fewer still will go on to be given a platform for their work.
+Introducing the concepts of newsgathering and storytelling to communities can be a real pleasure as many of the skills required are already innate in social interaction: inquiring after friends, witnessing events or questioning local politicians over decisions and actions.

 There is a critical role in reframing these capabilities as valuable journalistic skills and adding to them through training and mentoring.
-In particular, there is a need to enhance understanding around the importance of personal safety, source protection and privacy during the reporting process, as well as helping groups to recognise the impact of their own power relationships and bias.
 Capacity-building for reporting must remain responsive as each participant will also bring unique challenges.
-At the keenest end of the spectrum, a lack of formal literacy or fluency in an official language can pose additional challenges, while certain disabilities can hinder audio visual engagement and production.
-Taking the time to understand that capacity challenges and finding the right tools and training mechanisms to mitigate them challenges is key, for example audio reporter training for those with little or no literacy.
+Taking the time to understand those capacity challenges and finding the right tools and training mechanisms to mitigate those challenges is key.

 Training and skills-share sit at the heart of communications capacity-building and can be both a learning opportunity and a creative process in its own right.
 Training can be delivered remotely via digital or mobile, with pre-recorded modules sent to participants who can learn at their own pace.
 Workshops can be held within community spaces or bring participants together in a central space over two to three day sessions.
 The content of the training can be adapted to each unique context but key modules cover the basics of reporting, finding sources, conducting interviews, verification, triangulation, use of mobile or digital tools, along with appropriate guidance in safeguarding, privacy and data protection.